bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

 ```
 ## Build and Deployment in parallel

 Lastly, I recommend to keep concurrent build and deployment tasks in one cycle as appropriate numbers for suppressing resource issues.
-As you seen here, these tasks are chained with other tasks and it will iterate automatically through their lifecycles, so it would happen more workload than you expected.
-Usually compile(build) and application initialization(deployment) process is a CPU aggressive task, you may need to evaluate what count concurrent build and deployment tasks is available and stable on your cluster before scheduling their tasks.
+As you can see here, these tasks are chained with other tasks and it will iterate automatically through their life cycles, so it would happen more workload than you expected.
+Usually the compile (build) and application initialization (deployment) processes are CPU intensive tasks.
+So you may need to evaluate how many concurrent build and deployment tasks are possible to ensure you have a stable cluster before scheduling new tasks.

 ## Conclusion

-We took a look how each part affect each other within build and deployment processes.
-You may already know each configuration I introduced above and it's nothing special.
-As I introduced the configuration and information set for only build and deployment performance topic for help your understanding about interaction on the build and deployment here.
-I hope it's helpful for your stable system management.
+We took a look at how each part affect each other within build and deployment processes.
+I focused on the configuration and other information related only to build and deployment performance topics in the hopes that this information will help your understanding about the interaction between the build and deployment phases of applications on OpenShift.
+I hope it’s helpful for your stable system management.
 Thank you for reading.